Research Development (R&D)

-IRID will conduct R&D on the treatment and disposal of solid waste including secondary waste generated from treatment of contaminated water.
+R&D on the treatment and disposal of radioactive waste including secondary waste generated by contaminated water treatment.

 - Research and Development